Appeals

 The lawyers of the Willick Law Group, and particularly Marshal Willick, are frequently asked to draft “Friend of the Court,” or Amicus, Briefs for the Nevada Supreme Court on family law topics on behalf of the State Bar of Nevada Family Law Section.
 We draft these briefs either alone or in conjunction with other attorneys.
 Some of those briefs, on a number of topics, are posted at the bottom of this page.

-Since Nevada has no intermediate court of appeals, all appeals go directly from the trial court to the Nevada Supreme Court.
-Appeals are generally, by their nature, lengthy, expensive propositions that should not be entered into lightly.
-There is a "fast track" program for custody cases that is intended to speed those appeals, but even with that acceleration it is not unusual for them to take two years or longer, and cases that are not "accelerated" can and do take even longer.
+There is a “fast track” program for custody cases that is intended to speed those appeals, but even with that acceleration it is not unusual for them to take two years or more, and cases that are not “accelerated” can and do take even longer.

-An appeal can be brought from a final order (such as a Decree of Divorce) or from certain kinds of orders after final judgment, in later proceedings.
+An appeal can be brought from a final order (such as a Decree of Divorce) or from certain kinds of orders after final judgment, in post-judgment proceedings.
 Not every order can be appealed; preliminary orders are generally non-appealable, and certain kinds of post-judgment orders cannot be appealed.

-A party who wishes to challenge a final order that may be appealed files a "Notice of Appeal."
-This is jurisdictional; in other words, if not done within a certain time limit (usually, 30 days after notice of entry of judgment) no appeal can be brought at all.
-Sometimes, but not always, the order being appealed from can be "stayed" during the time it is on appeal, but even where this is possible it usually requires the posting of a bond to secure the judgment, and the bond itself can be very expensive.
+A party who wishes to challenge a final order that may be appealed files a “Notice of Appeal.”
+This is jurisdictional; in other words, if not done within a certain time limit (usually, 30 days after service of notice of entry of judgment) no appeal can be brought at all.
+Sometimes, but not always, the order being appealed from can be “stayed” during the time it is on appeal, but even where this is possible it usually requires the posting of a bond to secure the judgment, and the bond itself can be very expensive.

 The next important step is the holding of an appellate settlement conference, where both parties and their attorneys appear and have one final chance to settle the case before proceeding with the appeal.
 This appellate settlement program is relatively new, having been implemented to take some of the crushing backlog off of the Nevada Supreme Court, and it has surprised even its proponents by just how many cases actually settle at that stage.
 If the case does settle, then the appeal ends, a final order is entered, and the appeal is dismissed.
 Still, no one can count on their case settling at the conference stage; anyone initiating an appeal should be prepared to see it through to the end.